SecretVault-elixir/secret_vault/guides/tutorials/usage.md

 all decrypted passwords in the `persistent_term`.
 See `SecretVault.Config` and `SecretVault.Storage` for more options.

-If you want to have you options in application env you can specify this in `config.exs`
+If you want to have your options in application env you can specify this in `config.exs`

 ```elixir